Is A Non-Compete Agreement Enforceable In Wisconsin?

 Why Would a Company Want a Non-Compete?

 Non-compete agreements can be vital for many companies.
-There are many stories of companies going bankrupt after losing key employee to a competitor.
-Companies that are dependent on a few key individuals or who spend significant financial resources training and/or recruiting their employees should consider whether non-compete agreement is appropriate.
+There are many stories of companies going bankrupt after losing key employees to a competitor.
+Companies that are dependent on a few key individuals or who spend significant financial resources training and/or recruiting their employees should consider whether a non-compete agreement is appropriate.

 Are Non-Compete Agreements Enforceable In Wisconsin?

 Non-compete agreements are enforceable in Wisconsin.
 However, Wisconsin courts do not like non-compete agreements and will not enforce agreements that are overly broad.

 The non-compete agreement should only be as broad as necessary to protect the employer.
 The restriction must be reasonable in terms of time, territory, and not contrary to public policy.

 What Should I consider when Drafting a Non-Compete Agreement?

 Drafters of non-compete agreements must proceed with caution if they want the provision to be enforced.
 Non-compete agreements in Wisconsin must be enforceable in all respects or the entire provision will fail.
 Wisconsin courts will not revise over-broad restrictions to make the restriction more reasonable.
 Rather, Wisconsin courts will strike down the entire restriction.